Crisis In Ukraine

 Our Response on the Ground

-The war in Ukraine will create one of the most significant humanitarian crises of this century.
-While thousands of Jews in Ukraine have fled the country, most of the 200,000 Jewish community is still sheltering within its borders.
-Because our partner agencies have been working steadily in Ukraine for generations – we’ve been able to be on the ground responding to emergency needs from day one of the conflict.
-All the aid we’re providing is only possible because of you.
+The war in Ukraine has created one of the most significant humanitarian crises of this century.
+Because our partner agencies have been working steadily in Ukraine for generations – we were able to be on the ground responding to emergency needs from day one of the conflict.

 GIVE TODAY